 4. “The brush you use doesn’t matter.
 You don’t even have to use a brush at all.”

 Brushes matter.
 They can save you time and make you love or hate your products.
 Want a full coverage application?
 Choose a brush with dense bristles like the Flat Top Brush.
 Want a more sheer, all-over application?
 The Long-Handled Kabuki is perfect.
 As a general rule, the more dense the brush, the more color deposit and coverage.
 The fluffier the bristles, the more sheer and even the application.

 Need more information on our brushes?
 Everything covered here:

 - Ingredient Spotlight: Bamboo Brushes

 5. “Always use a primer.”

 Most primers are made from silicones, which works to create a barrier between the texture of your skin and the makeup you are applying, providing a smoother finish.
 However, these aren’t natural and obviously this isn’t a good treatment product for the skin.
-Instead, try treating the skin itself, exfoliating and moisturizing to get rid of surface texture.
-Not only will this do the same job as a primer, it will leave you with healthier skin.
+And, if you want to have flawless and lasting makeup throughout the day - simply checkout one of our color correcting primers.

 Read about our natural primers: